Huddersfield Giants: 1999–2000: Huddersfield-Sheffield Giants

-2001–2004: Relegation
+2001–2004: Relegation and Revival again

 Australian Tony Smith was appointed as coach for the 2001 season after a rigorous process.
 This did not seem to have any effect as the club lost the first 14 matches of the season, culminating in a 78-point embarrassment by Bradford.
 This low point became a pivotal day for the club, however.
 The club won 6 and drew one of the remaining 14 games, only finishing bottom of the table after Wakefield Trinity's appeal against a 4-point salary cap deduction was successful.
 Widnes won the NFP competition that year and the club was seen to be fit to play in Super League.
-Huddersfield were finally relegated after their best season in Super League.
+Huddersfield were finally relegated, ironically, after their best season in Super League to date.

 In 2002 Huddersfield remained a full-time professional team despite playing in the Northern Ford Premiership.
 The club went unbeaten for the entire league season, drawing only one match and winning a record equalling 29 games.
 Along the way the team accumulated 1,156 points to equal the record for points in a league season achieved in 8 more games by Leigh in 1986.
 The team won the Buddies Cup, as it was then known, and also the NFP Grand Final against Leigh in October 2002, which secured promotion back to the Super League for the 2003 season.

-In 2003 under Smith, Huddersfield established themselves as a Super League club, finishing 10th, above Wakefield Trinity and Halifax.
+In 2003 under Smith, Huddersfield Giants finally established themselves as a Super League club, earning notable wins over Leeds (first time since 1965 ending a remarkable streak of 30 defeats), Wigan and St Helens and finishing 10th, above Wakefield Trinity and Halifax.
 After guiding Huddersfield back to Super League, Smith and assistant coach Brian McDermott moved onto Headingley to take control of Leeds.
 St Helens assistant coach and former Hull forward Jon Sharp was appointed head coach for 2004 and the team improved again, finishing 7th in the league and making their first appearance in the Challenge Cup semi-finals since 1971.